-Traditional Scotch pancakes, also known as Drop Scones, are tender and fluffy, sturdy and sweet, and so easy to make!
-Drizzled with syrup or topped with butter and jam, they’re a breakfast (literally) fit for a queen!
+Traditional Scotch pancakes, also known as Drop Scones, are tender, fluffy, sturdy, sweet, and easy to make!
+Drizzled with syrup or topped with butter and jam, they’re a breakfast literally fit for a queen!

 What’s the Difference Between a Drop Scone and a Pancake?